 Bacterial and fungal toenail infections can affect man's best friend nails too.
 With bacterial infections, the most common cause is trauma, so it's important to keep those nails clean and dry after sustaining an injury.

 Other causes of nail infections in dogs can be triggered by systemic conditions such as immune-mediated diseases, diabetes and hypothyroidism.

-When a dog's nail is chronically infected, it could lead to permanent defective nail growth, explains veterinary dermatologist Dr. Patrick Hensel.
+When a dog's nail is chronically infected, it could lead to permanent defective nail growth, explains veterinary dermatologist Dr. Patrick Hensel in an article for DVM360.
 Fortunately, unlike humans though, fungal infections of a dog's nails are less common.

 When fungal infections of the nail are caused by malassezia, affected dogs will show a brown-red discoloration of the nail with a waxy brown-red seepage.
 This nail fungal infection is seen more in dogs suffering from allergies.